Honors in Art History

 5. For the thesis, style and format should follow those recommended in one of the standard style manuals: the MLA style sheet or (preferably) the University of Chicago Manual of Style.
 The style should be consistent with good research in the particular subject area and approved by the student’s Project Supervisor.

 6. The oral defense will be completed not later than three weekdays before the deadline set by the Honors Carolina Office for Departmental Honors recommendations.
-Immediately following the oral defense, the appropriate letter grade for ARTH 691H and 692H will be assigned to the student by the Project Supervisor and must be submitted to the Departmental Student Services Assistant—together with the Honors recommendation (Honors, High Honors, or No Honors).
-Following the oral defense, the Student Services Assistant will transmit the relevant information to the Honors Advisor, who will convey to the Undergraduate Honors Office the appropriate recommendation and enter the student’s grade in the official grade forms.
+Immediately following the oral defense, the Project Supervisor must inform the Departmental Student Services Assistant of the Honors recommendation (Honors, High Honors, or No Honors).
+The Project Supervisor will also submit the appropriate letter grades for ARTH 691H and 692H in Connect Carolina when the Registrar’s Office releases grade rosters at the end of the term in which the oral defense takes place.

 7. Occasionally a student will elect to withdraw from the Honors program.
 There are also rare instances in which the student’s essay falls below the specified standards for the thesis, and “no honors” is voted by the committee.
 In these cases, ARTH 691H and/or 692H will count as ordinary Directed Readings courses (ART 396).